Jeff Vaughan

 Jeff Vaughan (born 26 March 1974) is an Australian cricketer.
 He played in twenty-eight first-class and twenty-four List A matches for South Australia between 1996 and 2003.
 In July 2021, along with Michael Di Venuto, Vaughan was appointed as the assistant coach of the Australia national cricket team.
+He is also the head coach of the Hobart Hurricanes in the Big Bash League, which won their first title against Sydney Thunder in the 2024/25 season.